SteelCompendium/data-gen/Draw Steel Rules.md

 For an adventuring hero with an ambition to create great works or unlock deep lore, it can be useful to be able to read ancient writing.
 Much deep lore is attested only in ancient tomes and scrolls written in languages that no modern culture uses.

-Most of these ancient writings were written by people who expected other people to read them.
+Most of these ancient writings were written by people who expected other people to read it.
 The lore might have been kept secret by not sharing it with anyone outside the college or cult whose members originally wrote it, but the actual writing was not intended to be difficult to read or understand.
 It wasn’t written in code—just in a language that people stopped speaking long ago.

 Sages can reconstruct many of these languages by learning which modern languages descended from them, then comparing them to related languages from the same time period that might have survived.
-Translating such ancient languages has been extremely useful for crafting and research.
+Translating such ancient languages has been extremely useful for the purposes of crafting and research.

 #### DEAD LANGUAGES TABLE